Risks related to product development, regulatory approval and commercialization

 In addition, there may be dose limitations imposed for male patients that are prescribed filgotinib, if approved.
 In connection with the DARWIN clinical program, we agreed with the FDA to exclude the 200 mg filgotinib daily dose for male subjects in the United States; males received a maximum daily dose of 100 mg in the U.S. sites in these trials.
 This limitation was not imposed by any other regulatory agency in any other jurisdiction in which the DARWIN clinical program is being conducted.
 We agreed to this limitation because in both rat and dog toxicology studies, filgotinib induced adverse effects on the male reproductive system and the FDA determined there was not a sufficient safety margin between the filgotinib exposure at the no-observed-adverse-effect-level, or NOAEL, observed in these studies and the anticipated human exposure at the 200 mg daily filgotinib dose.
 Accordingly, in connection with the DARWIN 3 clinical trial, in the United States, male subjects are dosed at a daily dose of 100 mg only.
 Male participants in this study and their partners are required to use highly effective contraceptive measures for the duration of the study and during a washout period thereafter.
 As an additional safety measure, we monitor clinical laboratory changes in hormone levels for subjects in the DARWIN 3 clinical trial.

-Recently generated non-clinical data showed filgotinib did not induce any macroscopic or microscopic findings in the male reproductive system in animals with higher filgotinib exposure versus previous studies.
+More recently generated non-clinical data showed filgotinib did not induce any macroscopic or microscopic findings in the male reproductive system in animals with higher filgotinib exposure versus previous studies.

 Even if filgotinib does receive regulatory approval or marketing authorization, the FDA or other regulatory authorities may impose dosing restrictions that differ from the approved dosing regimen in other jurisdictions.